crocodic-studio/crudbooster/docs/en/how-add-bulk-button.md

 ## How To Add More Bulk Action In Grid Data

-Somecase you need to add a bulk button to gives a possibility set status to selected rows
+Some cases you need to add a bulk button to gives a possibility set status to selected rows

 ### Products Table - products
 | Field Name | Description |